 About Arika von Edler

-Arika's figurative oil paintings and textile pieces investigate female sexuality, and its historical and contemporary suppression.
+Arika's figurative oil paintings and textile pieces investigate female sexuality, its historical and contemporary suppression, and its subsequent exploitation.
 Some of the work is pure oil paint, some pure fiber, and occasionally a mixed-media collaboration of the two.
 Her work focuses on female sexuality in a country where women’s reproductive healthcare is controversial.

 Her oil paintings borrow figures from the Sistine Chapel, by bringing Renaissance angels into the contemporary.
 Through their performance of present-day struggles, they seek to invert classical notions of femininity.
 The work is both reflective of our culture's attitude, and by drawing on her own experiences it is simultaneously diaristic.
 The figures probe questions about abortions, slut-shaming, rape, maternity, birth control, queerness in relation to femininity, and overall reproductive feminism.